 Only the UN Secretary-General's Special Representative for Disaster Risk Reduction and head of UNISDR may designate a Champion for Making Cities Resilient, by issuing a letter of designation.

-Individuals can be recognized as Champions for four major achievements:
+Individuals can be recognized as Champions for achievements and commitments in DRR:

 - Proven ability to mobilize others to adopt disaster resilient thinking and behaviour.